dcoles/ivle/doc/man/scripts.rst

 :program:`ivle-addexercise <EXERCISE>`

 Adds an XML encoded exercise to the IVLE database.
+This is primarily for importing exercises that pre-date the database storage system.

+The exercise's name will be set to the complete path specified on the command line -- keep this in mind when choosing a working directory.

 .. cmdoption:: <EXERCISE>